 - Duma has his own blog where he writes about his experience in Uruguay.
-These are the comments he came across while reading another bloggers's entries. - Read some people's comments and say whether they are mostly positive or negative.
+These are the comments he came across while reading other bloggers' entries. - Read some people's comments and say whether they are mostly positive or negative.

 Uruguay: A unique country.